The (anti-)holomorphic sector in $\mathbb{C}/\Lambda$-equivariant cohomology, and the Witten class: The (anti-)holomorphic sector for a complex torus action

-With respect to the given trigrading, the variables $\xi$ and $\overline{\xi}$ have tridegree $(1,1,0)$ and $(1,0,1)$, respectively. \end{remark} By restricting the Cartan tricomplex only to the antiholomorphic (resp. holomorphic) part, i.e. by taking only ${\mathfrak{t}_\Lambda}^{0,1}$ (resp. ${\mathfrak{t}_\Lambda}^{1,0}$) instead of $\mathfrak{t}_\Lambda \otimes_\R \C$, and taking the associated total complex, we end up with the definition of the \emph{antiholomorphic} (resp. \emph{holomorphic}) \emph{sector} of the Cartan complex over $\C$. \begin{definition} In the same assumptions as in Lemma \ref{lemma:decomposition}, the antiholomorphic sector of the complexified Cartan complex is the total complex associated with the bicomplex
+{\begin{remark} The somehow unusual trigrading is chosen so that the differentials have tridegree $(1,0,0), (0,1,0)$ and $(0,0,1)$, respectively.
+See Remark \ref{rem:grading-convention}. \end{remark}} By restricting the Cartan tricomplex only to the antiholomorphic (resp. holomorphic) part, i.e. by taking only ${\mathfrak{t}_\Lambda}^{0,1}$ (resp. ${\mathfrak{t}_\Lambda}^{1,0}$) instead of $\mathfrak{t}_\Lambda \otimes_\R \C$, and taking the associated total complex, we end up with the definition of the \emph{antiholomorphic} (resp. \emph{holomorphic}) \emph{sector} of the Cartan complex over $\C$. \begin{definition} In the same assumptions as in Lemma \ref{lemma:decomposition}, the antiholomorphic sector of the complexified Cartan complex is the total complex associated with the bicomplex

-Its total differential will be denoted by $\overline{\partial}_{\C/\Lambda}$ and its cohomology by the symbol $H^\bullet_{\C/\lambda;\overline{\partial}}(M;\C)$.
+Its total differential will be denoted by $\overline{\partial}_{\C/\Lambda}$ and its cohomology by the symbol $H^\bullet_{\C/\Lambda;\overline{\partial}}(M;\C)$.
 By changing ${\mathfrak{t}_\Lambda}^{0,1}$ into ${\mathfrak{t}_\Lambda}^{1,0}$ one obtains the definition of the holomorphic sector. \end{definition} \begin{remark} In terms of the distinguished basis $\{\partial/\partial z,\partial/\partial\overline{z}\}$ of $\mathrm{Lie}(\C)\otimes \C$, the antiholomorphic sector of the Cartan complex over $\C$ is the total complex associated to the bicomplex

 \end{remark}